ArtofBugs/devdynasty-stats/README.md

 Scope: Whole file unless otherwise noted; see code comments in each file for specific information

-Originality: Adapted from starter code, with our own names and entities
+Originality: Adapted from the starter code to fit our project's entities and attributes

 Date: 3/16/2024